Richard Rushall: Politics

 Rushall was compelled to give evidence at the trial of Jatindra Mohan Sengupta (pictured) in March 1930.

 Rushall's first year as mayor proved to be challenging: in March he was compelled to give evidence at the trial of Jatindra Mohan Sengupta, the mayor of Calcutta, who was accused of sedition in speeches he had made during a visit to Rangoon.
 During the trial a riot erupted outside the courthouse.
 Sengupta was subsequently acquitted.
 In May, further riots—this time of anti-Burmese Indian sentiment—sprung up in Rangoon and across the rest of the country following a strike by Indian coolies.
 One such riot lasted throughout the night of 26 May, and resulted in the deaths of 120 Indians and more than 900 injuries.
 When Rushall's son Richard came to visit him during this time, Rushall immediately sent him up the Rangoon River and away from the civil disorder for 2–3 months.

 Also in 1930, Rushall gave a banquet for which he commissioned the Burmese painter Ba Nyan to make individual paintings for each of the 80 guests' menu cards.
 Ba Nyan submitted gouaches of street signs and sailing ships.
-In November, Rushall supported a resolution to improve the accommodation and quality of care in the city hospital, and the following year, he sat on a committee to ensure that a fair share of stevedoring jobs in Rangoon were allotted to native dock labourers.
+In November, Rushall supported a resolution to improve the accommodation and quality of care in the city hospital, and, from 6 April 1931, he sat on a committee to ensure that a fair share of stevedoring jobs in Rangoon were allotted to native dock labourers.
+That same year, he was a member of the Burma Research Society.